-In regards to first-person shooter games, target selection has many similarities to aiming and shooting.
-However, the 67 other first-person shooter action that has received little attention is navigation.
-Navigation in a first-person shooter game 68 69 is when a player re-positions their avatar in order to shoot an opponent or to avoid being shot.
-On a PC, first-person 70 navigation is typically done using the WASD keys on the keyboard to move the avatar forward, left, back and right, 71 respectively, and the mouse to change direction by re-orienting the avatar.
-While studies of steering [1, 22, 46] bear 72 73 similarity to navigation, most do not assess user performance with latency and those that do [17], do not include the 74 adversarial nature of opponents in first-person shooter combat, as well as steer only with a mouse and not the keyboard.
-75 Known work in navigation in first-person shooter games using a keyboard [10] has not considered the effects of latency 76 or competition with other players, nor provided models for general use.
-A better understanding of how latency affects 77 navigation in a first-person game can provide insight into the effects of latency on first-person shooter games, and a 78 79 model of first-person navigation can be useful for generalizing latency's affects.
-80
+with latency and those that do [17], do not include the adversarial nature of opponents in first-person shooter combat, as well as steer only with a mouse and not the keyboard.
+Known work in navigation in first-person shooter games using a keyboard [10] has not considered the effects of latency or competition with other players, nor provided models for general use.
+A better understanding of how latency affects navigation in a first-person game can provide insight into the effects of latency on first-person shooter games, and a model of first-person navigation can be useful for generalizing latency's affects.

-The rest of this paper is organized as follows: Section 2 describes previous work on latency and games related to this paper; Section 3 details our methodology, including game and user study design and execution; Sections 4 and 5 provides the results and analysis, respectively, from the user study; Section 6 discusses limitations of our approach, including future work ; and Section 7 summarizes our conclusions.
+The rest of this paper is organized as follows: Section 2 describes previous work on latency and games related to this paper; Section 3 details our methodology, including game and user study design and execution; Sections 4 and 5 provide the results and analysis, respectively, from the user study; Section 6 discusses limitations of our approach, including future work; and Section 7 summarizes our conclusions.